Gazania pectinata

-Gazania pectinata, the cockscomb Gazania, is a species of calendula native to the lower-lying regions and coastal plains of the Western Cape Province, South Africa.
+Gazania pectinata, the cockscomb gazania, is a species of flowering plant in the family Asteraceae, native to the lower-lying regions and coastal plains of the Western Cape Province, South Africa.

 Description

 The flowers are yellow-to-orange, usually with black-to-brown spots, and born on long, glabrous-to-setose scapes.

 The involucre is also glabrous-to-setose and obtusely bell-shaped (campanulate), with a base that is broadly/obtusely connate.

 Along the length of the involucre are a number of parietal involucre scales/bracts, which are oblong in shape and arranged irregularly.